 How is Tug Dogs different than other trainers?

-Having over a decade’s worth of experience in professional dog training provides our clients with a number of benefits starting with our experience.
-When you have handled hundreds (if not thousands) of seriously behavior challenged dogs, you learn a lot and can pass that education along to you, our client.
+Having 20+ years of collective, dog training experience provides our clients with a number of benefits that result in your dog being well trained and behaved.
+Because we have handled hundreds (if not thousands) of seriously behavior challenged dogs, you learn a lot and can pass that education along to you, our client.

 Our trainers know how to accelerate your dog’s training, make results last, help you grow as a handler, and avoid the road blocks to success that plague so many dog owners.
 Because we have helped so many in need, we know how to customize training for you and have lots of resources available to help you meet your training goals.
 And equally important, we know how to explain the training in a way that makes sense and makes it easy to put into practice when we are not with you.